scalamolecule/molecule-web/content/manual/schema.md

 A Molecule Schema defines what attributes you'll have available to build molecules.

-Preparing your domain to use Molecule in 3 steps:
+Prepare your domain in 3 steps to use Molecule:

 ### 1. Define Schema